 Extend Digital Targets into the Sales Process

-Use the key points in this chapter to set clear web marketing goals and specific targets from your digital marketing stats.
-It will be a challenge to grow sales through your Internet marketing efforts if you are not clear on web marketing goals.
-These goals also become discussion points in your web marketing meetings and guideposts in reviewing your website stats.
+Use the key points in this chapter to set clear strategic digital marketing goals and specific targets from your digital marketing stats.
+It will be a challenge to grow sales through your Internet marketing efforts if you are not clear on strategic digital marketing goals.
+These goals also become discussion points in your strategic digital marketing meetings and guideposts in reviewing your website stats.

 - Set up Google Analytics and Webmaster Tools.

 - Set targets for each key web stat mentioned in this chapter.